DPSchedule/DPSchedule.github.io/README.md

 2).
 Click the `Generate` button to create the table and the `Reset` button to remove the table.

 3).
-Once the table has been generated, enter all values.
-Values that need to be filled will be in white boxes.
+Once the table has been generated, fill in the respective information into the white boxes.

 4).
 Once complete, simply use Ctrl + P (Windows OS) or Cmd + P (Mac OS) to print the page.
 Make sure the page layout is set to landscape.